124274sashimi/ChaC/README.md

 wc -m sample.bin
 ```

-### Step 1.
-Run the assessment with the desired chunk size.
+1. Run the assessment with the desired chunk size.
 Depending on the test, chunk sizes can range from 256bits to 20,000.
 For ChaC we chose 20,000.

 ```bash
 ./assess <chunk size>
 ```
 A chunk length of 20,000 is adequate with 200 chunks.

-### Step 2.
-Enter 0 to select a file input.
+2. Enter 0 to select a file input.

-### Step 3.
-Enter file name.
+3. Enter file name.

-### Step 4.
-Do not run all tests.
+4. Do not run all tests.
 Enter 0.

-### Step 5.
-Only run the following to prevent underflow on deep tests:
+5. Only run the following to prevent underflow on deep tests:
 Frequency, Block Frequency, Cumulative Sums, Runs, Longest Run, Approximate Entropy, Serial, Linear Complexity.

-### Step 6.
-Enter the number of chunks.
+6. Enter the number of chunks.

-### Step 7.
-Select binary as input
+7. Select binary as input

-### Step 8.
-View test results in Experiments --> Algorithm Testing --> finalAnalysisReport.txt
+8. View test results in Experiments --> Algorithm Testing --> finalAnalysisReport.txt